G-Research/spark-extension/README.md

 pip install build
 ```

-Then execute `python -m build` to create a whl from the sources.
+Then execute `python -m build python/` to create a whl from the sources.
 It can be found in `dist/`.